Frequently Asked Questions

 Many NCNK meetings are invitation-only and held on a not-for-attribution basis to encourage frankness among participants who may be hesitant to express new ideas or perspectives in a public setting.

 The NCNK holds membership meetings in various locations, portions of which are open to non-members.
 Please contact us if you are interested in attending future meetings.

-The Committee also provides up-to-date information on North Korea-related issues, such as the Six Party Talks and humanitarian assistance.
+The Committee also provides up-to-date information on North Korea-related issues.
 The Committee's website provides a publication database specializing in policy-related documents, such as U.S. legislation, UN resolutions, reports regarding implementation of those resolutions, and Congressional Research Service (CRS) reports.
-Also on the website, under "Briefing Papers," NCNK posts its 2-5 page overviews of issues relevant to DPRK policy, including resource lists for more information.
+Also on the website, under "Issue Briefs" NCNK posts short overviews of issues relevant to DPRK policy.
 For more information on using the website, click here.In addition, the Committee follows administrative and legislative developments in U.S. policy toward the DPRK, such as the imposition and waiving of sanctions, U.S. budget and funding requests, U.S. legislation, etc. (To get on our mailing list, please send us a message).

 How is the Committee managed?

 NCNK has two honorary co-chairs, Ambassador Thomas Hubbard and Ambassador Tony Hall.
-The Committee is managed by its two Co-Chairs, Robert Carlin and Rob Springs, and a Steering Committee.
+The Committee is managed by its two Co-Chairs, Scott Snyder and Robert Springs, and a Steering Committee.

 NCNK's Co-chairs and Steering Committee provide insight and direction, while Karin J. Lee, the Executive Director, conducts the daily operations.
 For a full list of the Steering Committee members, click here.